Greengage-project/Documentation/docs/HOWTO Thematic co-explorations.md

-Once the data is preprocessed and cleaned the analysis may be conducted by combining and exploring the data using Apache Superset and Apache Druid.
+Once the data is pre-processed and cleaned the analysis may be conducted by combining and exploring the data using Apache Superset and Apache Druid.
 Apache Superset will allow us to create and share rich data visualizations and dashboards, providing an intuitive interface for users to interact with the data.
 Apache Druid will be utilized for its real-time data analytics capabilities, ensuring that our dashboards can display the most current data efficiently.
 Additionally, the integration of Apache NiFi will streamline the data flow into these systems, ensuring a consistent and reliable data pipeline.
 The combination of these tools, supported by thorough documentation and examples of integration, will enable us to create dynamic and insightful thematic co-exploration dashboards that serve the diverse needs of our project stakeholders.

 ### Resources

- - Data quality VRVIS (TBD)

  - [Apache NiFi documentation](https://nifi.apache.org/docs.html) – HOWTO for tool  to create preprocessing flows